mmuller88/mmblog/content/First-Week-Object/index.md

 Hello.

 In this article I briefly summarize the first week at [OBJECT](https://www.object.ch).
-For myself that hast a couple of advantages.
+For myself that has a couple of advantages.
 On one hand I practice writing articles and on the other hand it serves as a reflection on the previous days.
 As well for some of my family and friends it is hart to understand what I am doing in my dream profession as a Software Engineer.
 This kind of blog post may helps them to understand it better.

 # Day 1 Onboarding